yamasjose11/tedtalk-recommendation-system/README.md

 Jessica Jackley: Poverty, money -- and love
 Seth Godin: The tribes we lead

+After the implementation of the TF-IDF method we see a good recommandations of other TED Talks that revolve around the science of leadership and self development which I believe to be the focal point of the input TED Talk by Simon Sinek.

 ## LDA Recommender

 With the LDA approach we are utilizing topic modeling that allows us the discover nominal "topics" that occur in a collection of documents.
-Latent Dirichlet Allocation (LDA)

-(EDA on words count and or recommandation of input)
+In other words, Latent Dirichlet Allocation (LDA) helps us classify our text to a particular "topic" in our baseline LDA model we use the default 10 topics.

   | Recommendations for *Simon Sinek: How great leaders inspire action* using LDA |
   | --------------------------------------------|